 The doctor will look at the retina for early signs of the disease, such as:

 - pale, fatty deposits on the retina (exudates) – signs of leaking blood vessels

 - any changes in the blood vessels.

-- Optical coherence tomography (OCT): Optical Coherence Tomography (OCT) is a non-invasive diagnostic imaging technique that uses light to produce very high resolution cross-sectional images of the tissue layers within the retina which can be used to measure the thickness of the retina and to resolve its major layers, allowing the observation of swelling and/or leakage.
+- Optical coherence tomography (OCT): Optical Coherence Tomography (OCT) is a non-invasive diagnostic imaging technique that uses light to produce very high-resolution cross-sectional images of the tissue layers within the retina which can be used to measure the thickness of the retina and to resolve its major layers, allowing the observation of swelling and/or leakage.

 - Fundus Fluorescein angiography (FFA): This is an imaging technique which relies on the circulation of Fluorescein dye in the eye vasculature.
-It involves injection of Sodium Fluorescein into the systemic circulation and obtaining a series of photographs.
+It involves an injection of Sodium Fluorescein into the systemic circulation and obtaining a series of photographs.
 The fluorescein dye also reappears in the patient urine, causing a yellow-green appearance.